UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_01.md

 }
 </style>

-# What is version control, and why should I use it?
+## What is version control, and why should you use it?

 Notes:
 In this slide deck we will talk about the motivation behind using version control